New puppy checklist — here's what to buy for your dog-to-be

 Things to consider before getting a puppy

-It's a good idea to think about the commitment of adopting a dog, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+It's a good idea to think about the commitment of adopting a dog, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Training, socializing and caring for puppies requires a lot of time, energy and attention, so it’s important to consider how your current lifestyle will accommodate a new pup.

 Here are a couple of thought-starters to get you going: